 - Electric chainsaws are usually smaller and the bars on them are no more than 18 inches

-- On some models, the chainsaw is only designed to run when you’re actively cutting branches, bushes and twigs with the saw
+- On most units, the chainsaw is only designed to run when you’re actively cutting branches, bushes, and twigs with the saw

 - These blades running speed is slightly slower than fuel based models

-The lighter weight, shorter bars, impact start and lower chain speeds make it easier to keep an electrical chainsaw firmly under your control.
+The lighter weight, shorter bars, and lower chain speeds make it easier to keep an electrical chainsaw firmly under your control.

 Electrical Chainsaws are Easier to Use and Maintain